saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ## What is JSNAPy

 JSNAPy stands for Junos Snapshot Administrator in Python.
 It leverages the Juniper API to retrieve data from the device.
 You can specify an RPC or a CLI that needs to be executed.
-The data returned by the device is stored as a snapshot:
+JSNAPy can then execute that RPC or CLI and the data returned by the device is then stored as a snapshot:

 {:refdef: style="text-align: center;"}
 ![JSNAPy overview](/img/jsnapy_overview.png "JSNAPy overview")